-Changes of unit details, student enrolments, and tutor assignation will be processed through the Student Attendance, Monitoring & Reporting team/ICON VLE team not manually in the ICON VLE system.
+Changes of unit details, student enrolments, and tutor enrollement will be processed through the ICON VLE team in the ICON VLE system.

 Assessment

 Assessments will be submitted via the ICON VLE onto the Turnitin software.
 Turnitin Originality Check (a text-matching tool) will be used.